 9. Unity 8/Next (Desktop mode)

-Remember this DE is in early stage and under heavy development, thus provides an unstable system and lots of security bug.
+Remember this, DE is in the early stage and under heavy development, thus providing an unstable system and many security bugs.
 Use at your own risk.

 Ubuntu 16.04 LTS

 sudo add-apt-repository ppa:ci-train-ppa-service/stable-phone-overlay sudo apt update sudo apt upgrade